 Hidden costs you often forget

-- Processing costs: The labor for cutting, marinating, portioning
+- Processing costs: Labor for cutting, marinating, portioning

 - Packaging costs: Vacuum bags, containers, labels

-- Minimum order quantities: You often have to order more than you need
+- Minimum order quantities: You're forced to order more than needed

-- Shorter shelf life: Processed products spoil faster
+- Shorter shelf life: Processed products spoil much faster

 ⚠️ Note:

 Processed products often have 50-70% shorter shelf life.
-Factor in waste in your cost price.
+Factor waste into your cost calculations.

 The comparison: doing it yourself vs. outsourcing